Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Methods

-The background interstellar radiation field at lower frequencies ($<13.6$~eV), which is relevant for instance for molecular hydrogen photo-dissociation and photoelectric heating, is assumed to have a constant background value depending on the galactocentric radius.
-Locally, for each gas cell, we compute anisotropic attenuations based on the surrounding ($<30$~pc\footnote{This is chosen to represent the average distance to a nearby O or B star in the Solar neighborhood \citep{Reed2000, Maiz-Apellaniz2001}.
+The background interstellar radiation field at lower frequencies ($<13.6$~eV), which is relevant for instance for molecular hydrogen photo-dissociation and photoelectric heating, was assumed to have a constant background value depending on the galactocentric radius.
+Locally, for each gas cell, we computed anisotropic attenuations based on the surrounding ($<30$~pc\footnote{This is chosen to represent the average distance to a nearby O or B star in the solar neighborhood \citep{Reed2000, Maiz-Apellaniz2001}.
 In the CMZ this distance is most likely much smaller, so we probably overestimate shielding in this region.}) gas by computing column densities along $48$ different directions with the TreeCol algorithm \citep{Clark2012}.
-To estimate the radial dependence, we assume that its profile is shaped by the younger stellar populations.
-Similar to what was done by \citet{Smith2023}, we compute the time-averaged star formation rate surface density as a function of galactocentric radius of a low-resolution simulation of the system, and use a rescaled version of this for the Interstellar Radiation Field (ISRF).
+To estimate the radial dependence, we assumed that its profile is shaped by the younger stellar populations.
+Similar to what was done by \citet{Smith2023}, we computed the time-averaged star formation rate surface density as a function of galactocentric radius of a low-resolution simulation of the system, and used a rescaled version of this for the Interstellar Radiation Field (ISRF).
 The profile used is shown in Fig.~\ref{fig:ISRF}.
-The same radial dependence is then also used for the cosmic ray ionization rate.
+The same radial dependence is then also used for the cosmic-ray ionization rate.